ngmibach/flink_kafka_postgress_infra/README.md

    -----------+----------+-------------+-------------+-----------+-------------+--------------+------------+-------------+----------------+-------------+------+--------------+---------------------+------------------+--------------------------+------------+-----------
    (0 rows)
    ```
+## Notes
+- You can also use these command to view the content stored in the PostgresDB.

-5. To view data in PostgresDB:
+5. To view selected data at desired time in PostgresDB:
    ```sql
    SELECT recorded_at, metric_name, json_values
    FROM sm_00002_vku_sinter.series_measurements